All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Why Peptide Therapy Resonates With Postmenopausal Women

-After menopause, your body is not broken.
-It is operating with fewer hormonal resources.
-Peptides do not replace estrogen (that is what HRT is for).
+After menopause, your body isn't broken.
+It's operating with fewer hormonal resources.
+Peptides don't replace estrogen (that's what HRT guide is for).
 Instead, they activate pathways that can partially compensate for hormonal losses:

 • GLP-1 peptides restore appetite regulation that estrogen once supported